e271828e/Flight.jl/prototypes/kernel/README.md

   presentation-side maxlog-25 renderer (count-only display past 25 cumulative occurrences per writer × kind) is presentation policy nothing here renders, the status being read raw by the tests.
-The snapshot still carries no §12.6 *run*-status value: the framework status is the diagnostic account, not the lifecycle.
+The snapshot still carries no run-status value: the lifecycle is read off the simulation (`lifecycle(sim)`), the framework status stays the diagnostic account.
 Two unguarded edges remain: staging through a handle whose device was detached lands in an orphaned cell and is silently lost (handles are run-scoped task equipment; a guard would put a roster scan back into `stage!`), and an `InterruptException` in a device loop reports